- What We Do

 United Way York Region (UWYR) and York University (YorkU) have a long-standing community-university partnership, looking for innovative ways to bring academic research to help address community problems.
 In 2011, the Canadian Institutes of Health Research (CIHR) awarded YorkU and UWYR $93,000 to further develop academic and community partnerships through community based knowledge brokering with a focus on the impact of social and economic conditions on health of residents – the social determinants of health.
 To date, the partnership has been catalytic on a number of initiatives: involving students from the Faculty of Environmental Studies and Liberal Arts and Professional Studies in projects that support the development of a local food charter; and partnering with the CITY Institute in a Social Sciences and Humanities Research Council (SSHRC) funded major collaborative research initiative on Global Suburbanisms: Governance Land and Infrastructure in the 21st Century.
 The partnership with York U’s Knowledge Mobilization Unit has also been instrumental in connecting leading minds from the Schulich School of Business to emerging social innovation and entrepreneurs across the region, and engaging in evaluation of our Meeting House community dialogues.

-Between February and June 2013, UWYR and YorkU are organizing Responding to Youth Homelessness: A Systems Approach, a learning series about innovative and effective responses to youth homelessness.
+Between February and June 2013, UWYR and YorkU organized Responding to Youth Homelessness: A Systems Approach, a learning series about innovative and effective responses to youth homelessness.
 This learning series is made possible by a UWYR partnership with YorkU’s Knowledge Mobilization (KMb) Unit funded through a Public Outreach Grant, SSHRC; the Canadian Homelessness Research Network and Eva’s National Initiatives Program.

 Federal Homelessness Partnership Strategy (HPS)

 In the fall of 2011, United Way initiated discussions with The Regional Municipality of York to explore the potential of acting as the Community Entity for the federal government’s Homelessness Partnership Strategy, a strategy established in 1999 by Human Resources and Skills Development Canada (HRSDC), now currently known as Employment and Social Development Canada (ESDC).